LukeKilly/LukeKilly/README.md

 based on their gamma-ray spectrometry.
 It investigates the mathematics behind nuclear decay and derives the decay equation.
 In doing so, this project provides a structured method in which to analyse gamma-spectra and the reasoning behind doing so.
 The importance of this analysis has many applications in medicinal imaging and use by LabLogic Systems.
 Analysis within this report contains many details and methods that are useful to this application.
+All code attatched can be pasted into MATLAB for analysis, any data however was forbidden to share and protected under a non-disclosure agreement and so cannot be shared.

 ## Science Behind Programming